Continental AV1790

 The Continental AV1790 is an American V12 engine used in armored vehicles.
-Produced by Continental Motors, the AV1790 was used in a variety of limited production and pilot heavy tanks, including the M53 and M55 howitzers, and the T30 and M103 tanks.
+Produced by Continental Motors, the AV1790 was used in a variety of limited production and pilot heavy tanks, including the M53 and M55 howitzers, and the T30, T34 and M103 tanks.

+The AV1790 was put into service as the power plant for the Patton line of American medium tanks.
+The M46 Patton, an upgraded M26 Pershing, was the first of these to carry one.
+This was inherited by the M47 and M48 tanks.
+While the performance of the engines was satisfactory, the fuel consumption rate became a critical shortcoming as tank weight increased.

-There were also diesel versions (AVDS, Air Cooled, V-engine configuration, Diesel, Superturbocharged) for the M47, M48, and M60 Patton tanks, and the Swedish Stridsvagn 104 (British-built Centurions, re-engined with diesel engines in the 1980s).
+As a result there were also diesel versions developed (AVDS, Air Cooled, V-engine configuration, Diesel, Superturbocharged) for the M48A3 and M60 tanks, and the Swedish Stridsvagn 104 (UK-built Centurions, re-engined with diesel engines in the 1980s).

+The AV 1790 would continue to be widely used as a power plant in US tracked vehicles and tractors throughout the Cold War, and remains in service across many countries today.